Vascular Plants of North Carolina

 DistributionScattered locations in the Piedmont, Sandhills, and southern Coastal Plain.
 First collected in NC by H.L.
 Blomquist in 1932 in Durham County, then a large population in Union County in 1967 by Williams & Taylor.
 Discovered on a roadside in Anson County by Becky Dill in 2022, and a second Anson roadside by Dill and Sorrie in 2023.
 The latter held many hundreds of plants in mafic soil in association with Scutellaria australis and Baptisia alba.

 Apparently native of TN-IL-KS south to GA-TX; considered adventive in FL, SC, NC, VA, KY.
 Though Weakley (2018) considers it as apparently native in NC and other Atlantic Coast states, the website editors are not sure, owing to the species' mostly ruderal habitats and widely scattered occurrences well east of the main range.
-The NCNHP considers it SE? (probably exotic), and the map below is coded as non-natural occurrences.
+The NCNHP considers it SE? (probably exotic), and the map below is coded as uncertain provenance in the southern Piedmont and the remainder as non-natural occurrences.
 However, the "concentration" of several records in Anson, Cabarrus, Montgomery, and Union counties suggests possible native status; more research is needed.

 AbundanceRare in the southern Piedmont, and very rare or extirpated elsewhere.
 The 2023 Anson population contains many hundreds of plants and the 1967 population from Union Co. was also large, judging from the number of specimens distributed to herbaria.